tawi1/DotsTrafficCity/docs/source/playerSpawn.rst

 Info
 -------------------

 | `Player Spawner Service` is used to spawn player in the city.
-Implements `IPlayerSpawnerService` interface & called by `PlayerSpawnCommand.cs` script.
+This service implements `IPlayerSpawnerService` interface & called by `PlayerSpawnCommand.cs` script.

 Available spawn types:
 	* NPC: spawns the :ref:`Player NPC <playerNpc>`.
 	* Car: spawns the :ref:`Player Car <playerCar>`.
-	* Free fly camera : spawns free fly camera (should be set in the :ref:`General Settings <roadSegmentCreatorGeneralSettings>`)
+	* Free fly camera : spawns free fly camera (should be set in the :ref:`General Settings <generalSettingsConfig>`)

 Where To Find
 -------------------